Pontiac G6 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Pontiac G6 are $884 a year including full coverage.
-Comprehensive costs approximately $120 a year, collision costs $160, and liability coverage is estimated at $446.
-Liability-only insurance costs approximately $500 a year, with high-risk driver insurance costing around $1,908.
-Teen drivers pay the highest rates at $3,672 a year or more.
+The average insurance rates for a Pontiac G6 are $884 a year with full coverage.
+Comprehensive costs around $120 a year, collision insurance costs $160, and liability coverage costs around $446.
+Buying just liability costs as low as $500 a year, and insurance for high-risk drivers costs around $1,908.
+16-year-old drivers cost the most to insure at up to $3,672 a year.

 Average premium for full coverage: $884

-Includes $500 policy deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 U.S. states and G6 trim levels.
+Price estimates include $500 physical damage deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all U.S. states and G6 trim levels.

-For the average driver, Pontiac G6 insurance prices go from as low as $500 for a discount liability-only rate to a high of $1,908 for a driver that may need high-risk insurance.
+For a driver around age 40, Pontiac G6 insurance rates range from as low as $500 for just the minimum liability insurance to a high of $1,908 for a high-risk insurance policy.

-The ranges above highlight why it is important to get quotes using their specific location and risk profile, rather than using price averages.
+The examples above demonstrate why it is important to compare prices for a specific zip code and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.